SirAbhi13/Youtube-Listener/README.md

 ### Pagination
 The list API is fully paginated with a default page size of 10.
 This prevents fetching all results from the DB at once.
 Helpful when the list API have to get a lot of rows.
+### Api with proper filters.
+The `localhost:8000/api/search/` is configured to accept params that can be used to filter the data.
+Helpful for using in dashboard

 ## API Spec